Fiction

 No hay anuncios

-Despite everything, the psychologist warns that among her followers on social networks she has detected a certain obsession with this type of series and with yearning.
-"When people watch these series, they experience them with great intensity.
+However, the psychologist warns that among her followers on social media, she has detected a certain obsession with this type of series and with yearning.
+"When people watch these series, they experience them very intensely.
 My followers send me videos, edited montages, interviews.
-I don't need to see content because they send it to me.
-There is a phenomenon of fanaticism that even worries me.
+I don't need to look for content because they send it to me.
+There is a side of the fandom that even worries me.
 People end up becoming obsessed with the actors, for example.
-They are fictions with a lot of emotional charge and, in the end, these things happen," she argues.
-Parmo recommends consuming all kinds of stories "so as not to lose sight of things."
+These are fictions with a lot of emotional charge and, in the end, these things happen," she argues.
+Parmo recommends consuming all kinds of stories "to not lose sight of things."